Croup in Babies: Causes, Symptoms, Treatment and More

 At first, the thought of baby Croup can seem quite scary and worrisome for parents, but it is important to know that it can be treated, especially if caught early on.
 There are more than 1 million cases of Croup reported in India per year.
 Read on to learn more about a Croup baby.

 Video: Croup in Babies – Causes, Symptoms and Treatment

 Read on for some more information on this condition.

-What are the Causes of Croup?
+What Are the Causes of Croup?

-- Viral Infection: The most common cause of croup are viruses; but, it can also be caused by allergies, bacteria and reflux from the tummy.
-There are multiple viruses that cause croup, but the most common virus is called parainfluenza.
-Some other viruses that may cause croup include respiratory syncytial virus (RSV), influenza virus, measles, adenovirus and enteroviruses.
+The most common cause of croup are viruses, but it can also be caused by allergies, bacteria, and reflux from the tummy.
+There are multiple viruses that cause croup, but the most common virus is called the parainfluenza virus.
+Some other viruses that may cause croup include respiratory syncytial virus (RSV), influenza virus, measles, adenovirus, and enteroviruses.

-Common Sign & Symptoms of Croup
+Common Signs and Symptoms of Croup

 - Runny nose

-- Chest Congestion
+- Chest congestion

-- Hoarse baby cough
+- Hoarse cough